AdamTomaja/dev-toolkit/README.md

 The configuration file contains three sections: applications, parameters and presets.
 Each one is a map of name of item and its properties.

+**Important !** Configuration examples are ready to download and testing up in examples/ directory

 ## Application
 Application defines a binary file on Your computer.
 * path - path to binary file localized on Your hdd, You can also use ${parameter-name} syntax here